krzysztofzablocki/Sourcery/README.md

 ### Configuration file

-You can also provide arguments using `.sourcery.yml` file in project's root directory, like this:
+Instead of CLI arguments you can use  `.sourcery.yml` configuration file, like this:

 ```yaml
 sources: